vertexproject/synapse/docs/synapse/intro.rst

 **Horizontally and Vertically Scalable**

-A standard Synapse Cortex can store on the scale of one billion nodes.
-Synapse also supports <stuff / mirroring / other cool things blah blah>.
+A single Synapse Cortex can easily scale vertically to hold tens of billions of nodes and supports advanced deployment topologies such as mirroring with support for write-back edits.
+Additionally, the commercially available Synapse Cluster supports horizontally scalable high-availability deployments with Raft protocol based consensus.

 What's Next?